Skip to main content

 • full_name_non_latin (and full_name_latin) are always reconstructed from the individual first-, middle-, and last-name components when both are available — the raw “Full Name” field from OCR is ignored for consistency.

-• When preferred_characters=latin but the document carries only non-Latin text (so the top-level fields end up non-Latin), Didit runs a transliteration pass and exposes first_name_latin, last_name_latin, full_name_latin, place_of_birth_latin, and address_latin as a Latin fallback.
+• When preferred_characters=latin but the document carries only non-Latin text (so the top-level fields end up non-Latin), Didit runs a transliteration pass and exposes first_name_latin, last_name_latin, middle_name_latin, full_name_latin, place_of_birth_latin, and address_latin as a Latin fallback.

 {